tidyverse/tidyverse.org/content/blog/processx-3-9-0/index.md

 Because each step in the pipeline is a regular `process` object under the hood, you can access individual processes via `$get_processes()` --- useful for reading per-process stderr or checking exit codes when a stage fails.

-`pipeline` works on Unix and Windows and is currently experimental: the API may change based on user feedback.
+`pipeline` works on Unix and Windows and is currently experimental: the API may still change.

 ## Pseudo-terminal support